missbijoux/Typing-Game/DATABASE_GUIDE.md

 # Database Guide

-This guide shows you how to view and interact with your SQLite database.
+This guide shows you how to view and interact with your SQLite database, both locally and on Railway.

 ## Quick Summary